factionsecurity/factionsecurity.github.io/docs/Using Markdown in Reports.md

 ![](/files/Pasted%20image%2020240317124431.png)

 ## Faction Burp Suite Extension
-If you find a vulnerability while using the Faction Burp extension, you can add the finding and all details directly though the extension.
-Below is an example of cross site scripting:
+If you find a vulnerability while using the Faction Burp extension, you can add the finding and all details directly through the extension.
+Below is an example of cross-site scripting:
 ![](/files/Pasted%20image%2020240317125704.png)

 In Burp Suite, select the request and select Add New Finding: